lvps/389ds-server/README.md

 This role installs the 389DS server (LDAP server) on the target machine(s).

-This is a fork of a fork, still **work in progress**, not production ready.

 ## Features

 - Install a single LDAP server